Menelion/BattleZone/readme.md

 - Code optimizing and cleaning
 - Iplement update manager from 13.4 branch or develop an alternative one
 - Allow armor protection from boulders
+- Maybe make a Russian branch or a bilingual interface
+- Provide a hints.txt file after gaining 50000 points

+##Known issues:##
+- Level 5 is not working: to beat a boss, just press Spacebar.
+That was so before my intrusion, and for now I don't know how to solve this.
+Pull requests are welcome.